ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 specific to a deployment.
 For example, this can be a string describing the purpose of this task.

-The `query_config` field defines the DAP query configuration used to guide batch selection.
-It is defined as follows:
+The opaque `query_config` field defines the DAP query configuration used to guide batch selection.
+Its content is structured as follows:

 ~~~
 struct {